Blocking users that enter a wrong username and password several times in a row can…

 The SSL tab is useful if you have SSL certification enabled on your site.
-SSL encrypts data that is transfered making it less vulnerable to outside attack.
-Checkout pages on e-commerce sites, for instance, use SSL certificates so that credit card information cannot be accessed.
+SSL encrypts data that is transferred making it less vulnerable to outside attack.
+Check out pages on e-commerce sites, for instance, use SSL certificates so that credit card information cannot be accessed.
 If you do have SSL configured on your server, then Better WP Security can force admin pages to use the certificate, thus encrypting the data and login information that goes along with it.
-If you don’t have SSL certification, it’s okay to leave this option alone, or contact your web host to enable it for usually a pretty small fee.
+If you don’t have SSL certification, it’s okay to leave this option alone or contact your web host to enable it for usually a pretty small fee.

 The Tweaks tab contains a list of miscellaneous fixes that don’t necessarily fall into one category.
-Options that require your attention will be highlighted in yellow, so you should go through and enable these, making sure to check that each option is relavent to your site.
-Other then that, it’s okay to leave basically everything at it’s default setting unless you have a strong reason to change it.
+Options that require your attention will be highlighted in yellow, so you should go through and enable these, making sure to check that each option is relevant to your site.
+Other than that, it’s okay to leave basically everything at its default setting unless you have a strong reason to change it.

 Lastly, the Logs tab keeps track of all the various error reports and failed login attempts made to your site.
 It will report 404 detections and file changes, as well as other general errors and vulnerabilities.
 From time to time, you can use the “Remove Data” button to clear our your database with old logs, so that your database does not get too bloated.